zaid/vim-rec/README.md

   To query the descriptors of records stored in a specifc `.rec` buffer, you can execute the following:
   `:Recinf -d`

+### Rec2csv
+  To convert Rec data into CSV format and populate it in a split buffer, you can execute the following:
+  `:Rec2csv -tBook`

 ## Notes

   Whitespace might need to be escaped in certain scenarios.
 For example, the following line: